Scams are schemes to con you out of your money. They can arrive by post, phone call, text message or email, or from someone coming to your home.

-You have unwittingly agreed to a continuous payment authority (CPA).
-This is an agreement which authorises traders to take money from your account.
-You may not receive your goods or they may not do what the advert claims.
+You have unwittingly agreed to a 'continuous payment authority' (CPA) - this is an agreement which authorises traders to take money from your account.
+You might not get your goods or they might not do what the advert claims.

 You rent a property and the landlord asks for a deposit of a month’s rent before checking your references.
 You sign a contract saying that if the references aren’t satisfactory, your deposit will be paid back, minus a fee for checking the references.

 Your landlord then tells you your references are unsatisfactory, even though you know they're fine.
 The landlord then refuses to return all the deposit.

 You go to a presentation and are told that after paying a joining fee, you can earn lots of money recruiting others to the scheme.
 This is pyramid selling which is illegal.
 You are unlikely to make any money.

 Eight people are asked to each pay £1,000 into a scheme and are told they will each get £8,000 when they reach the ‘top’ of the pyramid.